RichardRosenblat/anima-engine-docs/non-goals.md

 They are **deliberate choices**.

-By refusing certain paths, DAUGHTER protects:
+By refusing certain paths, ANIMA protects:

 * User autonomy
 * Identity integrity